Current EU Projects

 Making a difference to regional and cross border challenges through funding and supports.

-ICBAN and partners were also successful in securing over €14 million in funding from the INTERREG IVA Programme.
-ICBAN assumed the role of Lead Partner and had responsibility for the management of seven projects under the themes of Enterprise, Tourism and Collaboration.
+Since 2003, ICBAN has been actively involved in securing funds for the Ireland / Northern Ireland border region.
+This has included €23 million under INTERREG IIIA for 70 projects across a spectrum of sectors; tourism development, robotics engineering, environmental education, etc. ICBAN and partners were also successful in securing over €14 million in funding from the INTERREG IVA 2007-2013 Programme.
+ICBAN assumed the role of Lead Partner in managing seven projects under the themes of Enterprise, Tourism and Collaboration.

 Spot-Lit Project, 2018-2022